ncoudray/DeepPATH/DeepPATH_code/example_Melanoma_MLR/README.md

 For reference, please see the following paper(s):

-"Johannet, Paul, et al. "Using machine learning to predict immunotherapy response in advanced melanoma."
-(2020): 10010-10010.
-Journal of Clinical Oncology" (conf paper)
+"Johannet, Paul, et al. "Using machine learning algorithms to predict immunotherapy response in patients with advanced melanoma."
+Clinical Cancer Research 27.1 (2021): 131-140."